mikeraynham/wildaboutpilates/classes.md

 ### One-to-one sessions

+There is a £5 discount for class attendees.

 60 minute initial assessment: £50

 : This includes an assessment of your posture, spinal range of movement and muscle length and function.
 You will learn the Pilates key elements and how to engage your centre.
 I will teach you some of the main Pilates exercises, and you will be provided with 3 exercises which are tailored specifically to help you, which you can practice independently in your own time.